Home Lighting Control Micro Fusion Electricity Climate Change Contacts Links

 9.6327 TWh / 156.1 TWh = .0617 = 6.17%

 This is a much smaller fraction of total generation than many wind power advocates have claimed.
-In order for this fraction to significantly increase the price of natural gas must approach the price of oil.
-Since this fraction is a relatively small part of total generation it is necessary for the government to raise the present 15,000 MW cap on nuclear generation.
-Alternatively it is necessary to build pumped hydraulic storage sufficient for seasonal storage of wind energy.
+In order for this fraction to significantly increase the price of a kWt from natural gas must exceed the price of a kWt from electricity

 A 10 kW peak output wind turbine with a capacity factor of 0.3 and an effective energy storage efficiency of 0.6, as described above, has an annual net output of:

-Thus the maximum number of such 10 kW wind turbines that the Ontario energy system could ultimately accept is:
+Thus the maximum number of such 10 kW wind turbines that the Ontario energy system could reasonably accept is:

 If this conversion is spread over a 10 year period the annual construction rate would be: